Our Premium Piece - the Tagolwanen Banig.

 On the floor or on the wall, doesn’t really matter.
-They add a Boho style and an ethnic flavour in to your home.
+They add a Boho style and an ethnic and cultural flavour in to your home.

 Intricately woven from dried sodsod grass of the Philippines and produced using traditional artisan techniques by the Weavers of the Tagolwanen Tribe.

 Our mats measure to approximately